maxdresse/pong-rxjs/README.md

 npm i && npx nx serve pong-demo
 ```

-Controls are WASD for left paddle, arrow keys for the right paddle.
+Controls are WASD for the left paddle, arrow keys for the right paddle.

 Gamepad controls use the left analog stick.

+## Repo structure

+Repo was scaffolded using Nx.